Pat & Mat: History

-In 1990, after the collapse of the communist regime, Beneš and Jiránek founded their own aiF Studio in Prague (production) and Zürich (marketing, sales, financing), where they produced 14 more episodes, and released all 49 of them to the international market.

-In 1999, four years after Beneš's death, his studio went into bankruptcy, leading to a copyright dispute over the characters and the 50th episode, which was therefore never released.
-Beneš's son Marek founded his own studio, Patmat, in 2001.
-Production of episodes was resumed in 2002 by Ateliéry Bonton Zlín, resulting in 28 episodes being produced by three studios (Ateliéry Bonton, Anima and Patmat) in just three years.
-Many crew members were veterans who had worked on the original TV series.

-The characters were revived once again in 2009 by Beneš for a new series, Pat a Mat na venkově (Pat & Mat in the Country).
-The pilot, Postele (Beds), premiered at the 50th Zlín Film Festival in 2010.
+The characters were revived in 2009 by Beneš for a new series, Pat a Mat na venkově (Pat & Mat in the Country).
+The pilot, "Postele" ("Beds"), premiered at the 50th Zlín Film Festival in 2010.
 12 more episodes followed between 2011 and 2015, produced by Patmat Film and filmed in 16:9.
 Beneš directed and wrote all 13 episodes.
-Eight of the episodes were released on DVD in 2013 and received their TV premiere on the Dutch channel VPRO on 9 June 2013, with the rest following soon.
+Eight of the episodes were released on DVD in 2013 and received their TV premiere on the Dutch channel VPRO on 9 June of the same year, with the rest following soon.

-To celebrate the show's 40th anniversary, Gusto Entertainment announced in December 2015 that a full-length feature film would be released in cinemas in 2016.
-The movie, Pat a Mat ve filmu (Pat & Mat in a Movie), featured seven of the 2009-2015 episodes with linking segments and was shown in cinemas in 2016 in several countries, including the Netherlands.
-Three more feature films, all collections of several episodes with linking segments, followed in 2018 and 2019.
+To celebrate the show's 40th anniversary, Gusto Entertainment produced full-length feature film released in cinemas in 2016.
+The film, Pat a Mat ve filmu (Pat & Mat in a Movie), featured ten of the 2009–2015 episodes with linking segments and was shown in cinemas in several countries, including the Netherlands.

-From 2018 to 2020, 39 new episodes divided into three 13-part series were made in Patmat film, co-produced by Czech Television and Netherlands-based JUST Productions, again directed by Beneš.
+From 2018 until 2020, 39 new episodes divided into three 13-part series were made in Patmat film, co-produced by Czech Television and Netherlands-based JUST Productions, again directed by Beneš.
 The animation for more than half of these episodes was produced in a Chinese studio to speed up work.
+New episodes for Pat a Mat na venkově series were announced by Czech Television since 2021.